-The results of the bottle assays indicate that the level of resistance in populations of the the local mosquitoes tested in the CMMCP service area is not significant enough where a change of pesticide or application protocol is needed at this This time. is not necessarily surprising considering the nature of CMMCP adulticide program, which is primarily request-only in localized, targeted areas.
-Another reason would be the vast size of the CMMCP service encompassing 38 municipalities, with non-member cities and towns with no mosauito control program scattered in and around them.
-These factors contribute to local mosquito populations not being consistently a single class of exposed to insecticides, lessening the potential development of resistance.
+The results of the bottle assays continue to indicate that the level of resistance in the populations of the local mosquitoes tested in the CMMCP service area not is significant enough where a change of pesticide or application protocol is needed at this time.
+This is not necessarily surprising considering the nature of the CMMCP adulticide program, which is primarily requestonly in localized, targeted areas.
+Another reason would be the vast size of the CMMCP service area. encompassing 40 cities and towns, non-member municipalities having no mosquito control program scattered in and around them.
+These factors contribute to local mosquito populations not being consistently exposed to a single class of insecticides, lessening the potential development of resistance.
 The rapid degradation and low residual nature of the insecticide also could contribute to low resistance development.

-CMMCP had resmethrin used (Scourge® Bayer Environmental Science, Montvale, NJ) (EPA Reg.
-432-667), for their ULV applications 1988 before since switching to ANVIL® 10+10 in 2007.
-Both products synthetic are pyrethroids.
+CMMCP had used resmethrin (Scourge® Bayer Environmental Science, Montvale, NJ) (EPA Reg.
+432-667), for ULV No. their applications since 1988 before switching to ANVIL® 10+10 in 2007. synthetic Both products are pyrethroids.
 Both insecticides also use piperonyl butoxide (PBO) as a synergist, in different concentrations, with ANVIL® 10+10 using 10% PBO compared to 18% for Scourge® (Center for Disease Control and Prevention 2002; PHEREC 2001).
-Before using either of those synthetic pyrethroids, CMMCP had been using organophosphate, Malathion. an which is of a different chemical class (Nauen 2006).
+Before using either of those synthetic pyrethroids, CMMCP had been using Malathion, an organophosphate, which is of a different chemical class (Nauen 2006).
+In is anticipated that the primary adulticide product utilized by CMMCP will change to Zenivex® E20 (EPA Reg.
+No. 2724-791).
+Bottle assays will need to be modified if this chemical change occurs.
+One attractive feature of this synthetic pyrethroid is the absence of PBO synergist.